psprao95/Contact-Manager/README.md

 4. Open the file 'ContactManagerApp.java'.
 Right-click -> Run as Java Application

 5. Open MySql Workbench.
-Run the 'createSchema.sql' file to create the tables.
+Run the 'createSchema.sql' file to create the tables

-6.Run 'PopulateDatabase.java' to load a list of sample contacts in your application to get started (optional).
+6. Run 'PopulateDatabase.java' to load a list of sample contacts in your application to get started (optional).

 7. The application can be used now.
 Enjoy!